-The underwriters expect to deliver the Bonds through the book-entry facilities of The Depository Trust Company against payment in New York, New York on , 2008.
+The underwriters expect to deliver the Bonds through the book-entry facilities of The Depository Trust Company against payment in New York, New York on February 12, 2008.
 Each Bond will be entitled to interest on February 1st and August 1st of each year.
 The first scheduled payment date is February 1, 2009.
+Interest will accrue from February 12, 2008 and must be paid by the purchaser if the Bonds are delivered after that date.
 There currently is no secondary market for the Bonds, and we cannot assure you that one will develop.